XKNX/xknx/docs/home_assistant.md

 Running HA with local XKNX library
 ------------------------------------

 When running HA with the KNX integrated component once, HA will automatically install a `xknx` library version within `[hass-dependency-directory]/lib/python[python-version]/site-packages` via pip.
-In order to test new features before a release you can run with a local xknx installation as follows:
+In order to test new features before a release you can run HA with a local xknx installation as follows:

 Delete the automatically installed version of the library: